 – Development of a tool for visual analysis of open source energy consumption data

 – Conception of possible tasks for future students making use of the developed tools

 – Collection of material and examples to convey and motivate, why privacy protection and data security are important for electricity infrastructure

-The official hand-over of the new lab equipment, the real time power system simulator NovaCor, took place during the DAMOC project meeting at CPUT on March 11, 2019.
+The official hand-over of the new lab equipment, the Real-Time Digital Simulator NovaCor, took place during the DAMOC project meeting at CPUT on March 11, 2019.
 The state-of-the-art simulator was presented and the participants got the opportunity to visit the lab of the CSAEMS.

 An article about our coordination meeting in March 2019 was published in the CPUT Bulletin.